nectarboy/gameboy/README.md

 heres what pollen boy has.
 - pause and reset
 - export / import saves
-- color pallete list to choose from
+- color palletes
-- ...
+- volume slider (ofc ..)
-- thats it
+- pitch warp slider (waw)

 ## How To Use
 open the webpage, click <kbd>Choose ROM</kbd> and enjoy !